Superbrida/TRANE_CH530_Emulator/README.md

 	•	🌐 Web Server: Download the recorded data straight from your browser.
 	•	📶 Wi-Fi Connectivity: No cables, just pure convenience.

+# 📚 Required Libraries

+To compile and run this project on your ESP32, make sure to install the following libraries:
+	1. HardwareSerial – For serial communication with RS485 devices.
+ 	2. FS (File System) – For file handling operations on SPIFFS.
+  	3. SPIFFS (SPI Flash File System) – Used to store and retrieve sensor data.
+   	4. WiFi – To connect the ESP32 to a wireless network.
+    	5. WebServer – To host the web interface for downloading recorded data.

+# 📥 Installation Instructions

+To install these libraries, follow these steps:
+	1. Using the Arduino IDE:
+	•	Go to Sketch > Include Library > Manage Libraries...
+	•	Search for the required libraries (e.g., “SPIFFS”, “WiFi”, etc.)
+	•	Click Install.

 # 🛠️ Hardware Requirements

 To get started, you’ll need the following hardware components: